CumulusNetworks/docs/content/cumulus-netq-44/Manage-Configuration/Manage-Inventory/Monitor-Container-Environment.md

 You can view the connectivity graph of a Kubernetes pod, seeing its replica set, deployment or service level.
 The connectivity graph starts with the server where you deployed the pod, and shows the peer for each server interface.
 This data appears in a similar manner as the `netq trace` command, showing the interface name, the outbound port on that interface, and the inbound port on the peer.

 In this example shows connectivity at the deployment level, where the *nginx-8586cf59-wjwgp* replica is in a pod on the *server22* node.
-It has four possible commumication paths, through interfaces *swp1-4* out varying ports to peer interfaces *swp7* and *swp20* on *torc-21*, *torc-22*, *edge01* and *edge02* nodes.
+It has four possible communication paths, through interfaces *swp1-4* out varying ports to peer interfaces *swp7* and *swp20* on *torc-21*, *torc-22*, *edge01* and *edge02* nodes.
 Similarly, it shows the connections for two additional `nginx` replicas.

     cumulus@host:~$ netq server11 show kubernetes deployment name nginx connectivity nginx -- nginx-8586cf59-wjwgp -- server22:swp1:torbond1 -- swp7:hostbond3:torc-21